jasonrharris/product-order-management/README.md

 `resources/data.sql` contains two products and prices `inserts` (along with sequence declarations) which are used to give the Application something to work with at start up.

+## Assumptions
+- Only one current price is required per Product
+- A Price History is required
+- Although a Price contains a Currency, mostly for completeness, supporting multiple currencies on the server is not required
+- When a Price change is made to a Product, it is added to the top of the Price History by Date and this becomes the current Price
+- Orders consist of a number of Order Items, each of which is for one Product but can contain any number of them.
+- When Orders are placed, a reference to the current price is added to the Order.
+This doesn't change, so I've assumed that the historical price will not be modified and so the API will not provide a way to edit historical prices.
+The alternative is to hard write the price into the Order Item table.

 ### Usage and Documentation

 Once the container is running, go to http://localhost:8080/productAndOrderManager/swagger-ui.html to see how the REST API is structured and to try out examples.
 There are no orders set up in the initial data set, so `orders (POST)` will need to be called a few times to then test the 'retrieve all within date range' call.
 To find product and price ids, execute the `products` GET call.